theapplegeek/Spring-Boot-Starter/DOCUMENTATION.md

 - `role_permission`: `role` can have multiple `permissions`; `permission` belongs to multiple `roles`.
 - `token.user_id`: `user` can have multiple `tokens`; `token` belongs to only one `user`.

+NOTE:
-NOTE: Use `data.sql` file to insert the default data in the database.
+- Use `data.sql` file to insert the default data in the database.
+- There are tables with `qrtz_` prefix in the database created and used by Quartz.

 ## REST APIs
 - `/api/auth**`: Authentication APIs.
 - `/api/user**`: Users Management APIs.
 - `/api/role**`: Roles Management APIs.
 - `/api/permission**`: Permissions Management APIs.
+- `/api/quartz**`: Quartz Jobs Management APIs.

 You can use Postman to view and test the APIs.
 Import the collection from `API.postman_collection.json`.